 Welcome to the Canon forum!

-So that the Community can help you better, we will need to know what model Canon equipment you are using.
+So that the Community can help you better, please let us know whether you're using the PIXMA MG3522 or the PIXMA TS3522.
+We will also need to know which operating system is running on your computer (i.e. Windows or macOS and which version) and how they talk to one another.
 Any other details you'd like to give will only help the Community better understand your issue.
+The forum is not intended for immediate support.
 If this is a time-sensitive matter, click HERE search our knowledge base or find additional support options HERE

 Please use the steps HERE to try and print the network settings page directly from the printer.
 Once it prints, check the following:

 If they are not correct or missing, you will need to reconnect your printer to your network.
 Please click HERE and scroll down to the wireless help option.
 This will provide you with different options to connect the printer back to your network.